More Information on Business Licensing

 Certificate of Compliance & Inspections

 You must also obtain a fire inspection from the Fire Marshall.
-Once you submit your Commercial Certificate of Occupancy application, you can contact the Fire Marshall at 505-955-3310 to schedule your inspection.
+Once you submit your Commercial Certificate of Occupancy application, Once the application is completed and processed a member from our inspections team will contact you to schedule the inspection.
 Fees are determined by square footage:

 * Up to 3,000 square feet $75.00

 * 6,001 to 9,000 square feet $200.00